yeikiu/ts-kraken/README.md

 > _**Tip:**_ Use the `.showKeys` command to display current keys in use.

-> To load your keys, you can either use the `.setKeys` command or create a `.env` file like the following under project root directory to reuse persistent keys:
+> To load your keys, you can either use the `.setKeys` command or create a `.env` file like the following under project's root directory to reuse persistent keys:

 ````
 KRAKEN_API_KEY=yourApiKey